MicrosoftDocs/entra-docs/docs/identity/app-proxy/overview-what-is-app-proxy.md

 * Applications hosted behind a Remote Desktop Gateway
 * Rich client apps that are integrated with the [Microsoft Authentication Library (MSAL)](~/identity-platform/v2-overview.md)

-application proxy works with apps that use the following native authentication protocol:
+Application proxy works with apps that use the following native authentication protocol:

 * [**Integrated Windows authentication (IWA)**](./how-to-configure-sso-with-kcd.md).
 For IWA, the private network connectors use Kerberos Constrained Delegation (KCD) to authenticate users to the Kerberos application.